 Everyone is involved and you can see the teachers at work trying to improve everything.
 The staff makes sure the students are safe.
 They provide good opportunities for college.

 O'Connell (John) High School is a public high school in San Francisco.
-The principal of O'Connell (John) High School is Mark Alvarado, who can be contacted at email@example.com.
-619 students go to O'Connell (John) High School and identify as Hispanic, Filipino, and Multiracial.
+The principal of O'Connell (John) High School is Mark Alvarado, whose e-mail is firstname.lastname@example.org.
+619 children attend O'Connell (John) High School and identify as Hispanic, Filipino, and Multiracial.
 42% of the O'Connell (John) High School students have "limited English proficiency."
-75% of the 619 students here get reduced lunch prices.
+75% of the 619 students here have subsidized lunches.
 The student to teacher ratio at O'Connell (John) High School is 13:1.
 Sand Paths Academy is one of the nearest high schools.

 - Ceramics sculpture